Payment and Billing Options & Late Payments

 With the E-billing option, you will receive an email advising you when your utility bill is ready to view and pay.
 You would no longer receive a paper bill through the mail, helping to reduce your environmental footprint.
 Avoid mail delays with E-billing.

-With the Pre-Authorized Payment Plan (EFT), your monthly utility bill payment is automatically withdrawn from your bank account or credit card on the billing due date.
+With the Pre-Authorized Payment Plan (EFT), your monthly utility bill payment is automatically withdrawn from your bank account on the billing due date.
 You never have to worry about missing a payment, making a late payment or needing to make payment arrangements when you are away from home.

 Register and pay your bill through MyNTPC at www.ntpc.com